University of Versailles Saint-Quentin-en-Yvelines

-Consisting of eight separate campuses, it is mainly located in the cities of Versailles, Saint-Quentin-en-Yvelines, Mantes-en-Yvelines and Vélizy-Villacoublay / Rambouillet.
+Consisting of eight separate campuses, it is mainly located in the cities of Versailles, Saint-Quentin-en-Yvelines, Mantes-en-Yvelines, Vélizy-Villacoublay and Rambouillet.
 It is one of the five universities of the Academy of Versailles.

 It is one of the four universités nouvelles (new universities) inaugurated in the Île-de-France region after the 2000 University project (plan université 2000).
 It has a population of 19,000 students, a staff of 752 people, and 1,389 teachers and researchers, as well as an additional 285 external teachers.

 The university teaches courses in the fields of natural science, social science, political science, engineering, technology, and medicine.
 It also provides interdisciplinary courses covering the relationships across economics, ethics, natural environment and sustainable development.

 History

 Origin

 A branch of the Pierre and Marie Curie University was created in Versailles in 1987 to increase the university's capacity for enrollment.
 It focused on the study of science, and merged with the law annex of Paris West University Nanterre La Défense established two years earlier at Saint-Quentin-en-Yvelines.
 In the 1990s, the Ministry of Higher Education and Research developed the French higher education modernization plan called Université 2000, and created eight unaffiliated universities, known as new universities.
 The Versailles Saint-Quentin-en-Yvelines University was officially created on 22 July 1991 from the relocation of the two centres of Pierre and Marie Curie University and Paris West University Nanterre La Défense.